Making With Mycelium

 Step 5: Incubation

-When your mould is completely filled, store it in a warm dark place (25 degrees is best) for 1-3 weeks or until the composite material has turned white, or white with red patches.
+Check it once a week for 1-3 weeks or until the composite material has turned white, or white with red patches.
 This is a sign the mycelium has bound together all of the sawdust and it is ready for dehydration.

 Step 6: Dehydration